Skip to content

 Adjusting Color Range

-For continuous annotations, you can adjust the min/max range to emphasize specific value ranges.
+For continuous features, you can adjust the min/max range to emphasize specific value ranges.

 Why Adjust Range?